 Stellaris Colossus How To Build It

 Once the research for the Colossus is finished the task is still not over.
 The next step to building a Colossus is to upgrade at least one starbase to a Citadel.
-Once that’s done a Colossal Assembly Yard has must be built, then construction can start on a Colossus.
+Once that’s done a Colossal Assembly Yard must be built, then construction can start on a Colossus.

 How Many Colossus can you have in Stellaris?

-One unless you’re the Federation President, then you have can have control of two.
+You can only have one Colossus unless you’re the Federation President, then you have can have control of two.

 Stellaris Colossus Size